Microsoft DOS unformat command

 Additional information

-This program was designed to only be run in MS-DOS versions 5.0 to 6.22.
-If you have upgraded to Windows 95, Windows 98, Windows NT, or any other operating system, this command will not restore any information but may possibly cause additional issues with the Hard Drive.
+This program was designed only to be run in MS-DOS versions 5.0 to 6.22.
+If you have upgraded to Windows 95, Windows 98, Windows NT, or any other operating system, this command does not restore any information and can cause additional problems.